The plectic conjecture over function fields: Abstract

 \section{Abstract}

-Let $Q$ be a global field of positive characteristic.
-We prove the plectic conjecture of Nekov\'a\v{r}--Scholl \cite{NS16} for moduli spaces of shtukas over $Q$.
-For example, when the cocharacter is defined over $Q$ and the structure group is a Weil restriction from a degree $d$ separable extension $F/Q$ with the same constant field, we construct an action of $(\fS_d\ltimes\Weil(F)^d)^I$ on the $\ell$-adic intersection cohomology with compact support of the associated moduli space of shtukas over $Q_I$.
-This extends the action of $\Weil(Q)^I$ constructed by Xue along the $I$-fold product of the map $\Weil(Q)\hookrightarrow\fS_d\ltimes\Weil(F)^d$.
-We show that the action of $(\fS_d\ltimes\Weil(F)^d)^I$ commutes with the Hecke action, and we give a moduli-theoretic description of the action of Frobenius elements in $\Weil(F)^{d\times I}$.
+We prove the plectic conjecture of Nekov\'a\v{r}--Scholl \cite{NS16} over global function fields $Q$.
+For example, when the cocharacter is defined over $Q$ and the structure group is a Weil restriction from a geometric degree $d$ separable extension $F/Q$, consider the complex computing $\ell$-adic intersection cohomology with compact support of the associated moduli space of shtukas over $Q_I$.
+We endow this with the structure of a complex of $(\Weil(F)^d\rtimes\fS_d)^I$-modules, which extends its structure as a complex of $\Weil(Q)^I$-modules constructed by Arinkin--Gaitsgory--Kazhdan--Raskin--Rozenblyum--Varshavsky.
+We show that the action of $(\Weil(F)^d\rtimes\fS_d)^I$ commutes with the Hecke action, and we give a moduli-theoretic description of the action of Frobenius elements in $\Weil(F)^{d\times I}$.